Profile: Jimmy Savile

-Millions knew Jimmy Savile as an eccentric TV personality.
-To some, he was Saint Jimmy, who changed lives by raising £40m for charity.
-But after hundreds of allegations of serious sexual abuse, it has transpired that few people knew the real Jimmy Savile.
+In his lifetime, millions knew Jimmy Savile as an eccentric TV personality.
+To some, he was Saint Jimmy, who raised £40m for charity.
+But it has transpired that he was also one of the UK's most prolific sexual predators.

-Savile once famously said he had no emotions.
+Savile once famously claimed he had no emotions.

 "That would make me bad news for a psychiatrist or a psychologist because there's nothing to find," he told Dr Anthony Clare in BBC Radio's In the Psychiatrist's Chair in 1991.
 "What you see is what there is."